 ---|---|---|

-DAAD Scholarships | Living costs, travel, insurance | Master’s & PhD students |
+DAAD Scholarships | Living costs, travel, and insurance | Master’s & PhD students |

-Deutschlandstipendium | €300/month (merit-based) | Bachelor’s & Master’s students |
+Deutschlandstipendium | €300/month (merit-based) | Bachelor’s & Master’s in Germany for Indian students |

 Konrad-Adenauer-Stiftung | Tuition + living stipend + German language courses | Politically/socially active students |

-Erasmus+ | Exchange programs across EU | Students enrolled in joint programs |
+Erasmus+ | Exchange programs across the EU | Students enrolled in joint programs |

 Heinrich Böll Foundation | Tuition + monthly allowance | For students with academic excellence |